CasparCG/server/README.md

 ### Windows

+ - Windows 11 is recommended
- - Only Windows 10 is supported
+ - Windows 10 is supported as best effort

 ### Linux